 The portfolio of Coax connectors offers various exit directions.
-The adjustment of the correct exit direction has to be indicated when ordering the assembled cable at MD ELEKTRONIK GmbH.
+The adjustment of the correct exit direction has to be indicated when ordering the assembled cable at the MD Group.
 Here, it has to be made sure that the cable exit is adjusted according to the positioning in the vehicle in order to ensure the correct installation in the vehicle.
 The change of the cable exit results in a reduction of the self-retaining forces of the connector.
-The compliance with the component manufacturer's requirements is mandatory and the OEM requirements have to be revalidated.
+It is mandatory to comply with the component manufacturer's requirements.
+The OEM requirements have to be revalidated.